AndPotap/igr/README.md

 ### Requirements
 Briefly, the requirements for the project are to install Python >= 3.6 (since we use printing syntax only available after 3.6) and to `pip` install the packages from `requirements.txt` (they will fetch all the dependencies needed).
-This repo was develop using Tensorflow 2.0.1, but it runs for 2.1.0 as well.
-The only package that requires a specific version is Tensorflow Datasets 1.3.0 since the features in CelebA changed.
-Moreover, we also added a Singulariy definition file `igr_singularity.def` if you want to create an image to run the project in a HPC cluster (it will only require that the host has the 10.0 CUDA drivers available).
+This repo was develop using TensorFlow 2.0.1, but it runs for 2.1.0 as well.
+The only package that requires a specific version is TensorFlow Datasets 1.3.0 since the features in CelebA changed.
+Moreover, we also added a Singularity definition file `igr_singularity.def` if you want to create an image to run the project in a HPC cluster (it will only require that the host has the 10.0 CUDA drivers available).
 Finally, check that the installation was successful by running
 ```
 cd ./igr/
 python3 vae_experiments/mnist_vae.py
 ```
 from wherever you cloned the repo.
-It should successfuly run an experiment with an small sample that should take 5 - 10 seconds.
+It should successfully run an experiment with an small sample that should take 5 - 10 seconds.

 ## General Information